 Every Diver Can Make a Difference

-If you’re happy with your current career or prefer to keep your scuba life and work life separate, don’t forget that every scuba diver is also a Torchbearer.
+If you’re happy with your current career or prefer to keep your scuba life and work life separate, don’t forget that every scuba diver is also an Ocean Torchbearer.
 For example, you don’t need a Ph.D. to help prevent plastic pollution (but it’s great if you do).
 You can make ocean-friendly choices and help others do the same.